MemphiS047/icu-flow-prediction/doc/design.md

 8. User-centered design: Conduct user research and involve healthcare professionals in the design process of the "heartbeat" software system, ensuring that it meets their specific needs and workflows.
 9. Cloud-based architecture: Implement a cloud-based infrastructure for the "heartbeat" software system, enabling scalability, accessibility, and efficient data storage and processing.

+## Feature Extraction from Regulations
+We extracted features from the regulations of UK, US and TR, with text mining techniques, table below shows the extacted features

 # Preprocessing
 The prerpocessing phase is formed of several steps, first data extraction, we extract related tables from MIMIC-III, these tables are not just randomaly picked but rather finalzied on extensive literature review and from the related features that correpsonds to the features in the MIMIC-III's related tables, once the initial dataset is formed we apply set of exclusion criterias for 3 reasons: